Niyokindi/Hit-Song-Prediction-Model/README.md

 Random Forest achieved the best precision at 87.8%.
 Insights for the Music Industry:
 Patterns and predictions can guide marketing strategies, resource allocation, and content recommendation.

+# Key Insights

+Hit songs tend to have higher loudness, energy, and danceability.
+Shorter durations often correlate with higher replay value.
+Genre Trends:

+Country, dance, and hip-hop dominate the charts.
+Model Applications:

+Record labels and marketers can use this model to identify promising tracks, allocate resources effectively, and optimize campaigns.